Huss3n/JsProjects/README.md

 # JavaScript Projects for Learning

-This repository contains a collection of JavaScript projects that are designed to help beginners learn and practice JavaScript by building real-world applications.
+This repository contains a collection of JavaScript projects tolearn and practice JavaScript by building real-world applications.

 ## How to Use